 Thank you so much for visiting my blog!
 I’ve created this platform to share a little bit about me, motherhood and what my baby is teaching me every day.

-My name is Julie, everyone has always called me Jules which is pronounced “Jewels” aka where the name of the blog came from.
+My name is Julie, everyone has always called me Jules which is pronounced “Jewels.”

 I was born and raised in France, I was born in Nîmes and grew up in Saint-Topez, a beautiful place to grow up and yet so bizarre.
 “Do you do you Saint-Tropez?”
 If you recognize this, you probably know Brigitte Bardot who discovered my beloved hometown.
 I traveled a ton with my parents growing up, from India to Guadeloupe to Cancún as my father was and is still a film director and I was lucky enough to go on his movie sets and I loved it.
 I was homeschooled for a little while and then came my love for traveling, different cultures and acting.